-We know it’s frustrating seeing someone in a charging spot beyond the limit or a non-electric vehicle blocking stations.
-Please report any parking violations to the security and/or property management team for the charging location.
-The enforcement of parking rules is managed by the property manager.
+We know it can be frustrating to see someone in a charging spot beyond the limit or a non-electric vehicle blocking the station.
+We're working on several features in our app to encourage good charging etiquette to maximize the use of our charging network.
+However, we're not able to reach out to property management in every case.Please report any parking violations to the parking security or property management at the charging location, as enforcement is managed by the site.

 Our Volta DC Fast chargers can charge all EV models with a CCS charging port.

 Volta Level 2 charging stations can be used with the Tesla SAE J1772 adapter that comes with the vehicle.
 Be sure to inspect your Tesla adapter for damage or debris.To start charging: Attach your adapter to the charging plug first, then plug it into your vehicle and charging should begin automatically.To stop charging: Stop charging on your vehicle dashboard or Tesla app.
 Then remove the charging plug and your adapter together using two hands.Volta DC Fast charging stations: For your safety, only charging adapters manufactured or licensed by your EV’s automaker are permitted.

 Most Volta charging stations are open from 6am to Midnight.
 However, because we tailor our relationship with each site, hours of operation may vary.
 Hours of operation are listed by location in the Volta app.